JesperLeerberg/dynamodb-dockerized/README.md

-# dynamodb-dockerized
+# Dynamodb-dockerized
-Dynamodb in docker - including ability to pre-populate with data
+Dynamodb in docker - including the ability to pre-populate the database